Reduce AP exceptions by 30% with the SMART Accounts Payable Goals Checklist

 Customizable approval workflows

-Invoice processing systems include configurable approval routing that adapts to organizational structures and business rules.
+Invoice processing software include configurable approval routing that adapts to organizational structures and business rules.
 These workflows can be designed with:

 · Multi-level approval hierarchies based on invoice amount, department, or vendor